 Concern for the environment has prompted the development of new energy-saving heating and air-conditioning systems.
 An emphasis on better energy management should lead to the replacement of older systems and the installation of newer, more efficient systems in existing homes and buildings.
 Also, demand for maintenance and service work should increase as businesses and homeowners strive to keep increasingly complex systems operating at peak efficiency.
 Regulations prohibiting the discharge and production of CFC and HCFC refrigerants should continue to result in the need to replace many existing air conditioning systems or modify them to use new environmentally safe refrigerants.
 The pace of replacement in the commercial and industrial sectors will quicken if Congress or individual states cut the time needed to fully depreciate the cost of new HVACR systems, which is being considered.

-refrigeration technicians.
-Median hourly earnings of heating, air-conditioning,
+Median annual earnings of heating, air-conditioning, and refrigeration mechanics

-air-conditioning, and refrigeration mechanics and installers in May 2008 were:
+refrigeration mechanics and installers in May 2010 were:

 For job listings and job search assistance, contact the Job Resource Center in the Student Services Center, S202, (708) 974-5737, www.morainevalley.edu/jrc.